hbai521/Calcium_Imaging/README.md

 ## Setup Instructions

-Setup your Python environment using either a terminal or an IDE like PyCharm.
+Setup Python environment using either a terminal or an IDE like PyCharm.

 - Terminal Setup